Originally published: May 2025

 Lettings professionals can take several key steps to future-proof their agencies, including:

-While Section 21 is still a lever your landlords can pull in the short term, everyone in your organisation needs to know how to serve a Section 8.
+While a Section 21 notice is still a lever your landlords can pull in the short term, everyone in your organisation needs to know how to serve a Section 8.

-After all, landlords are becoming increasingly savvy with the Renters' Rights Bill and are likely to pose you questions on it, if they haven't already.
-Being unable to answer them could not only make you look unprepared but also lose you potential business.
+After all, landlords are becoming increasingly savvy about the Renters' Rights Act and are likely to ask you questions about it, if they haven't already.
+Being unable to answer them could not only make you look unprepared but also cost you potential business.

-According to Government data, 49% of landlords say they don't use an agent.
+According to the State of the Lettings Industry report, 43% of landlords say they don't use an agent.
 You have an opportunity to pitch your expert services to this part of the market, while also upselling your existing clients.

-One of the best things letting agents can do to prepare themselves for the increased reliance on Section 8 is to move respectful and dependable tenants into their landlords’ properties.
+One of the best things letting agents can do to prepare for the increased reliance on Section 8 is to place respectful, dependable tenants in their landlords’ properties.
 This will prevent you from serving Section 8s in the first place.

 Investing in robust referencing will help you to achieve this.
 For example, Goodlord's PRO referencing package includes: